ZetaVII/Task-Manager-App/Specification.md

 ## **Use Case 9 Name:** Mark task complete
 ### Summary
-User who is logged in can mark a task complete and will be moved to the bottom of the list
+User who is logged in can mark a task complete and will be moved to the bottom of the list.
 ### Actors
 1. User

 ### Preconditions
-* precond 1: User is signed in
+* precond 1: User is signed in.
-* precond 2: User has incomplete tasks
+* precond 2: User has incomplete tasks.

 ### Triggers
-User clicks “mark task complete” button
+User clicks “mark task complete” button.

 ### Primary Sequence
-1.User clicks on task they wish to complete
+1.User clicks on task they wish to complete.
-2.User clicks “mark task complete” button
+2.User clicks “mark task complete” button.
-3.Check if task is incomplete
+3.Check if task is incomplete.
-4.App shows “task completed”
+4.App shows “task completed”.

 ### Primary Postconditions
-* Task is marked complete
+* Task is marked complete.
-* Task moves to the bottom of the list
+* Task moves to the bottom of the list.

 ### Alternate Sequences
-1.User clicks on task they wish to complete
+1.User clicks on task they wish to complete.
-2.User clicks “mark task complete” button
+2.User clicks “mark task complete” button.
-3.Check if task is incomplete
+3.Check if task is incomplete.
-4.If already completed app shows error “task already completed”
+4.If already completed app shows error “task already completed”.

 ### Alternate Postconditions
- * App shows “task already completed”
+ * App shows “task already completed”.

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.
  *  All system message prompts have a response time within 1 second after its trigger.